-1 Enrollees pay \$0.00 copay for select Generic Maintenance medications when filled at AH In-House pharmacies, Community Partners, or Pharmacy Benefit Manager pharmacies.
+&lt;sup>1 Enrollees pay \$0.00 copay for select Generic Maintenance medications when filled at AH In-House pharmacies, Community Partners, or Pharmacy Benefit Manager pharmacies.

-2 If a generic version of the drug is available but you use the brand drug, you will be responsible for the cost difference between the brand and generic drug in addition to the applicable copayment for the brand drug.
+- If a generic version of the drug is available but you use the brand drug, you will be responsible for the cost difference between the brand and generic drug in addition to the applicable copayment for the brand drug.
 This "brand-over-generic fee" does not contribute to your out-of-pocket maximum.
-This fee may be waived when (i) you have tried and failed the generic drug option, and (ii) you have received prior authorization to use the brand version of the drug.

-3 The Plan will distribute a list of Community Partner pharmacies and will publish the list on the Plan's website at AdventistHealth.org/EmployeeHealthPlan.
-If a pharmacy listed as a Community Partner loses its network status with the Pharmacy Benefit Manager, it will no longer qualify as a Community Partner pharmacy under the Plan.
-4 The Pharmacy Benefit Manager is OptumRX.
-When using a Pharmacy Benefit Manager pharmacy, you may pay less than the above-listed copayment because the maximum you will be charged is the lesser of (1) the above-listed copayment (plus any applicable brand-over-generic fee), (2) the contractual rate the Plan pays for the medication, or (3) the pharmacy's retail price.

-5 Refer to the OptumRX formulary for identification of specialty medications by logging onto the OptumRx portal at www.optumrx.com.
-Specialty medications must be filled at Adventist Health in-house pharmacies, Community Partner pharmacies, or Optum Specialty Pharmacy.

-6 Pharmacy products that are Plan exclusions or carveouts do not contribute to the pharmacy out-of-pocket maximum.
+This fee may be waived when (i) you have tried and failed the generic drug option, and (ii) you have received prior authorization to use the brand version of the drug. - The Plan will distribute a list of Community Partner pharmacies and will publish the list on the Plan's website at AdventistHealth.org/EmployeeHealthPlan.
+If a pharmacy listed as a Community Partner loses its network status with the Pharmacy Benefit Manager, it will no longer qualify as a Community Partner pharmacy under the Plan. - 4 The Pharmacy Benefit Manager is OptumRX.
+When using a Pharmacy Benefit Manager pharmacy, you may pay less than the above-listed copayment because the maximum you will be charged is the lesser of (1) the above-listed copayment (plus any applicable brand-over-generic fee), (2) the contractual rate the Plan pays for the medication, or (3) the pharmacy's retail price. - Refer to the OptumRX formulary for identification of specialty medications by logging onto the OptumRx portal at www.optumrx.com. - 6 Pharmacy products that are Plan exclusions or carveouts do not contribute to the pharmacy out-of-pocket maximum.
 Some examples of products that are not covered by the Plan are abortifacients, cosmetic medications, hair growth agents, homeopathic medications, fertility agents, vitamins, fluoride products, over-the-counter (OTC) medications, OTC equivalents, medical foods and non-FDA approved medications.
-Continuous glucose monitors (CGMs) are carved out of the pharmacy benefit, but are available through the medical benefit durable medical equipment benefit.
 Please refer to the "General Exclusions" chapter for additional Plan exclusions.